-- 1. Press O TO TURN THE Test tool on.

-- 2. Press and verify that the backlight is dimmed.
+- 1. Press to turn the Test tool on. - Fluke 123: press and verify that the backlight is dimmed.
 Then select maximum backlight brightness again.

-- 3. Remove the adapter power, and verify that the backlight is dimmed.

-- 4. Apply the adapter power and verify that the backlight brightness is set to maximum.

-- 5. Press and hold $\boxed{3}$.

-- 6. Press and release F4.

-- 7. Release 4.
+Fluke 124: press , then press .
+Verify that the test tool can be switched between dimmed backlight and maximum brightness with the keys.
+During the tests, use maximum brightness for the best visibility. - 3.
+Remove the adapter power, and verify that the backlight is dimmed. - 4.
+Apply the adapter power and verify that the backlight brightness is set to maximum. - 5.
+Press and hold - 6.
+Press and release F4 - 7.
+Release